amit-upadhyay-IT/amit-upadhyay-IT.github.io/_docs/handlebars.md

 Here `{ {title}}` and `{ {body}}` are `Handlebars expressions`.

+**NOTE**:
+- Use double curly braces when you want to escape HTML.
+- Use triple curly braces when you don’t want to escape HTML.

 Handlebars is a bit similar to EJS template engine in structure and uses HTML markup syntax.
 Handlebars offers built in helpers and you can create your own helpers, Handlebars offers partials which allow for code reuse.

+Handlebars comes with some very useful built in helpers like `each`, `with`, `if`, `unless` etc. `each` helper is used to `loop` through array elements.

 Lets write an application using Handlebars.
 Handlebars syntax is little simpler than Jade.

 {: .note}
-**What our application will do?**<br>It will first ask for user login, after the the user will be directed to a page where he/she can enter the choice he wants to know about.
+**What our application will do?**<br>It will first ask for user login, after the the user will be directed to a page where he/she can enter the choice about which they wanna know.
+After that they will be directed to page about the info.

 ### Steps: